peterchijioke/lendsqr-fp-news/README.md

 * Performance
 * Remote-config
 * Messaging
-- Create a middleware to log all user activities and screen change using Firebase event
+- Middleware to log all user activities and screen change using Firebase event
 - A button that throws a runtime error when pressed.
+- Login
+- Signup
+- Google signin
+- Google signup